essdot/js-lessons/doc/types.md

 There is only one value of type undefined.
 There is only one value of type null.

 Objects are passed by reference.
-When you use them with the triple-equals operator, their identities are compared.
-That means the triple-equals operator will only return `true` if both operands are the same object.
-That means that `{} === {}` is false.
+When you compare them with the triple-equals operator, their identities are compared.
+That means the triple-equals operator will only return `true` if both operands are the same exact object.
+So, `{} === {}` is false.
 The equality fails because they are two distinct objects.

 "But wait, what about arrays?"
 Arrays are objects.